 There are nine effigies in total, including those of William Marshall, 1st Earl of Pembroke, and his sons dressed in full knightly attire.
 William began his career earning a living by winning tournaments: he was an accomplished jouster and swordsman, and tutored the young Henry I in chivalry.
+The plot of the movie A Knight’s Tale is loosely based on William Marshall’s early life.
 He went to the holy land as a crusader in 1183-1186 at the request of a dying Henry II (rumor has it as a result of getting too close to Henry’s wife), where he first encountered the Knights Templar, though he did not join the order until a few months before his death in 1219.
-The plot of the movie A Knight’s Tale is loosely based on William’s early life.

 As The Da Vinci Code is quick to point out, these are effigies and not tombs – although William Marshall and his sons were originally buried in Temple Church, their remains are no longer here.
-The effigies are made from high quality Purbeck marble, which is quarried in the county of Dorset, hundreds of miles to the South-West of London.
-The effigies of William and the other knights in the church are damaged, a result of a World-War II incendiary bomb that hit the roof of the church in May 1941, only shortly before Nazi Germany halted bombing raids on Britain.
+The effigies are made from high quality Purbeck marble, which is quarried in Dorset, hundreds of miles to the South-West of London.
+The effigies of William and the other knights in the church are damaged, a result of a May 1941 incendiary bomb that hit the roof of the church, only shortly before Nazi Germany halted bombing raids on Britain.
 The fire consumed the roof, wooden interior and organ, damaged the effigies and badly cracked the marble columns – the roof is held up today by 20th century copies made from the same stone.

 Effigy of William Marshall, First Earl of Pembroke